- The Group Policy Editor is a useful tool that allows users to seamlessly reconfigure critical settings and certain aspects of the UI.

 for /f %%i in ('findstr /i .
 List.txt 2^>nul') do dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i"

-- Thereafter, right-click the Group Policy Editor batch file saved on the desktop to select Run as administrator.
+6. Thereafter, right-click the Group Policy Editor batch file and then select Run as administrator.

-- Thereafter, a Command Prompt window will open.
-Wait until it says 100% This operation completed successfully before you close that window.
+8. Thereafter, a Command Prompt window will open.
+Wait until it says, 100% This operation completed successfully, before you close that window.

 2. Enable Group Policy Editor via the Command Prompt